aaron-harris/aph-gradle-conventions/README.md

  - Automatic linting (using [Ktlint](https://pinterest.github.io/ktlint/latest/)), both for the consuming project's sources and for its `build.gradle.kts` file.
 Linting rules can be customized through `.editorconfig` in the usual way.
+ - Static analysis using [Detekt](https://detekt.dev/), both for the consuming project's sources and for its `build.gradle.kts` file.
+Rules can be customized by providing a Detekt configuration file in the usual way and in the default location (`config/detekt/detekt.yaml`, relative to the project's root directory).